MGT 6000. Financial and Managerial Accounting I. 3 Credit Hours.

 MGT 6400.
 Pricing Analytics and Revenue Management.
 3 Credit Hours.

 Focus in on increasing profit by measuring price responses and controlling capacity.
 Topics include forecasting, price optimization, and revenue management.
 Credit not allowed for both MGT 6400 and MGT 6362.

 MGT 6401.
 Supply Chain Modeling.
 3 Credit Hours.

-Focus on development and implementation of successful Supply Chain Strategies.
+Focus on the design and implementation of succesful supply chain strategies.
+Develop and recommend the right mix of operational levers through quantitative analysis for supply chain efficiency and effectiveness.
 Topics include: supply chain design, supply chain coordination, capacity management, retailing, and supplier management.
 Credit not allowed for both MGT 6401 and MGT 6362.

 MGT 6450.
 Project Management.
 3 Credit Hours.

 Provides exposure to the concepts, frameworks and techniques for managing projects.
 Coverage includes both general project management frameworks along with agile methodologies commonly used to manage IT projects.
 Cases, problems, activities, software tools, extra readings, and guest speakers focus specifically on IT project management practice.

 MGT 6451.
 Business Intelligence and Analytics.
 3 Credit Hours.